asokolsky/asokolsky.github.io/hardware/duo/index.md

 After reboot `igb` is still being used!

-Yet I successfully passed the PCI device `enp3s0` and it works as expected.
+Yet I successfully passed the PCI device `enp3s0` (all functions, PCIx - not sure this is needed) and it works.

 ## VMs